yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 ---
 ## Learning Objectives

 We’ve spent sometime in gaining a reasonable understanding of running a docker container.
 Sometimes, we have to go bit further to customise docker images by adding missing software tools or any package dependencies you need for your  analysis.
-How can you re-use your custom image after sometime later or even share it with other collaborators.
+How can you re-use new image after sometime later or even share it with other collaborators.
 This brings us to the point of sharing your image with others!

 Upon completion of this session, you will learn: